Skip to Content

 This post includes some affiliate links – if you make a purchase via one of these, we may receive a small percentage of the sale.

-We stayed at Sunshine Mountain Lodge and received gondola passes courtesy of Banff Sunshine and Ski Big 3.
+We stayed at Sunshine Mountain Lodge during our most recent trip and received gondola passes courtesy of Banff Sunshine and Ski Big 3.

 Looking down to turquoise coloured Marvel Lake with tall mountains above in Mount Assiniboine Provincial Park